Corvallis Environmental Center Team

 Prior to coming to the CEC, Cassidy has spent four years working in the Corvallis community as a Nutrition & Garden Educator for youth and families while pursuing degrees in Public Health and Sustainability from Oregon State University.
 Cassidy is passionate about connecting students in the Corvallis School District to healthy, local food, and is working to grow the Farm to School program to reach as many students as possible!

 Cassandra has a master’s degree in environmental engineering and has managed energy efficiency and conservation programs for nearly two decades.
 She directed the Resource Efficiency Program providing on-site energy analysis at commercial facilities to help participants cut operational costs through energy efficiency and renewable energy.
 She is the lead energy analyst for the Communities Take Charge program and develops the energy savings and calculation methods used on the Communities Take Charge website.

-Jennah moved to Oregon to attend University of Oregon and studied Public Policy and Environmental Health.
+Jennah attended University of Oregon and studied Public Policy and Environmental Health.
 As someone who is passionate about people, food, and the planet, she’s worked in the food supply chain, outdoor recreation, agriculture, local business start-up, non-profit development, and sustainability.
-She love to be outdoors on a different adventure every day- surfing, trail running, or fly fishing.
+She love to be outdoors on a different adventure every day- usually surfing, trail running, or fly fishing.